-- The unit leader should contact all members of the unit at the same time to solicit nominations.
+- 2. The unit leader should contact all members of the unit to solicit nominations.
 A deadline for receiving nominations should be clearly indicated in the announcement.
 The call for nominations should be open over at least two business days (though ideally for longer). - 3.
-It is important that unit leaders are impartial throughout the process.
 All nominations received should be considered.
 All faculty members in the unit are eligible for election.
 Faculty, according to the university faculty constitution, includes all positions of professorial status and other positions that have a primary academic function related to instruction, research, and/or extension associated with Auburn University, main campus.
 In effect, this means that those eligible for election include all tenured and tenure-track faculty, all non-tenure-track titles whether full-time and part-time, including instructor and professor of practice, and all postdoctoral appointments.
 Graduate students, including Graduate Teaching Assistants and Graduate Research Assistants, are not eligible.